The Necessities of a Good Life

 21 and 22 October 2026, Forum North, Whangārei

 How do we build a future where everyone has what they need to thrive?
-The 2026 Climate Action Conference explores the intersection of climate action and community wellbeing, specifically through the lens of food, energy independence, and resilience.
+The 2026 Climate Action Conference explores the intersection of climate action and community wellbeing, specifically through the lens of kai, energy independence, and resilience.

 Conference programme